Allison Mack Pleads Guilty to Racketeering in NXIVM Case

 "I must take full responsibility for my conduct and that is why I am pleading guilty today," she said as she sobbed before apologizing to her family.
 "I am and will be a better person as a result of this."

 The judge accepted Mack's plea and set her sentencing for Sept.
-11. E!
+11. According to the U.S. attorney, Mack faces a maximum sentence of 40 years in prison, or 20 years per count.
+E!
 News has reached out to Mack's attorney for comment.

 In April 2018, Mack was arrested and charged with alleged sex trafficking, sex trafficking conspiracy and forced labor conspiracy.